Circa Resort & Casino: History

 In August 2015, brothers Derek and Greg Stevens purchased the Las Vegas Club, located at 18 Fremont Street in downtown Las Vegas.
 The Stevens also owned the nearby Golden Gate Hotel and Casino and The D Las Vegas.
 They closed the Las Vegas Club in August 2015.
 Derek Stevens initially considered renovating the Las Vegas Club, but he disliked its design and decided to demolish it entirely to build a new resort in its place.

 In 2016, the Stevens purchased the nearby Mermaids Casino and the Glitter Gulch strip club.
 The additional property opened new possibilities for a larger version of the Stevens' upcoming resort, and the brothers took additional time to determine specifics about the new project.
 Mermaids and Glitter Gulch closed later in 2016, with plans to demolish them to make more room for the new resort.
 That year, Derek Stevens also purchased a 2-acre site across the street from the Las Vegas Club, between the Plaza Hotel & Casino and the Main Street Station.
-The property would become the site of the new resort's eventual parking garage.
+The property would become the site of the new resort's eventual parking garage, known as the Garage Mahal.
 The Las Vegas Club, Mermaids, and Glitter Gulch were demolished in 2017.